 Top Sports Fields and Parks

-Alternatively, if you prefer a little indoor recreation on a rainy or winter day, then check out the Sports Lab and McBrook Sports Complex, located at 14261 Torrey Rd., Fenton, MI 48430.
+Alternatively, if you prefer a little indoor recreation on a rainy or winter day in Fenton, MI, then check out McBrook Sports Complex, located at 14261 Torrey Rd., Fenton, MI 48430.

-In addition to all the parks mentioned above and recreational facilities, Fenton has a handful of activity centers for when the Michigan weather rears its head.
-Consequently, whether you are into jazzercise, gymnastics, golfing, soccer, Pilates, or educational enrichment, Fenton has an activities center for it.
+In addition to all the parks and recreation facilities mentioned above, Fenton has a handful of activity centers for when the ugly Michigan weather rears its head.
+Consequently, whether you are into jazzercise, gymnastics, golfing, soccer, pilates, or educational enrichment, Fenton has an activities center for it.

 Nevertheless, the top activities/recreation center in Fenton is, by far, the Southern Lakes Park and Recreation Center, located at 150 S. Leroy St., Fenton, MI 48430.
 If you are interested in learning more about local or nearby activities centers, your mobile home park management team should be able to assist you with additional information.

 Lake and Beach Access

-Besides all of these incredible outdoor spaces, Fenton has more parks worth mentioning, like the Fenton City Park, Fenton Community Gardens, Community Center Rackham Park, Conklin Park, and Mill Pond to name a few.
-Thus, as you can see, a lack of recreation is definitely not what this city is all about.
+Besides all of these incredible outdoor spaces, Fenton has more parks worth mentioning, like the Fenton City Park, Fenton Community Gardens, Community Center Rackham Park, Conklin Park, and Mill Pond, to name a few.
+Thus, as you can see, a lack of parks and recreation is definitely not what this city is all about.

 That said, Fenton City Park, located at 301 S. Leroy St., Fenton, MI 48430, should absolutely be on your must-see list if you simply do not have time right now to experience all of these outdoor spaces.
 This particular park has a little bit of everything — river access, a boardwalk area, concession stands, a gazebo, wildlife, art sculptures, and more.

 Freedom Memorial Park

-Clearly, this is a lot of park information to digest, but the good news is there is no rush.
+Clearly, this is a lot of park information to digest, but the good news is that there is no rush.
 You and your family have just finished settling into your new mobile home community in the city of Fenton, therefore you do not need to be running all over town just yet.
 If there are still boxes that need unpacking and things that need to be organized, then it is highly recommended that you take care of all of that first.

-Once everything is squared away, then you can enjoy your city and all that it has to offer, guilt-free.
-Ultimately, Fenton is an incredible city with endless entertainment, lush parks, dozens of outdoor spaces, and more — so get ready to have a booked calendar.
+Once everything is squared away, then you can enjoy your city of Fenton, and all that it has to offer, guilt-free.
+Ultimately, the city of Fenton is an incredible place with endless entertainment, lush parks, dozens of outdoor spaces, and more — so get ready to have a booked calendar.

-Fenton is a flourishing city in Michigan, with so much to offer its residents.
-If you have recently become a Fenton resident, you are probably still getting a feel for your new community.
+Fenton is a flourishing city in Michigan, with so much to offer its inhabitants.
+If you have recently become a resident of Fenton, you are probably still getting a feel for your new community.